logstash-plugins/logstash-output-slack/README.md

 Gem-installing this plugin would only work on Logstash 1.5.
 For Logstash < 1.5, you could just rename `lib` in this repo to `logstash`, and then run Logstash with `--pluginpath <path_to_this_repo>.

 See the [flags](http://logstash.net/docs/1.4.2/flags) documentation for Logstash 1.4.

+## Contributing

+All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.

+Programming is not a required skill.
+Whatever you've seen about open source and maintainers or community members  saying "send patches or die" - you will not see that here.

+It is more important to the community that you are able to contribute.

+For more information about contributing, see the [CONTRIBUTING](https://github.com/elastic/logstash/blob/master/CONTRIBUTING.md) file.